Improving NATO’s capabilities

 The 2010 Strategic Concept sets out NATO’s strategic priorities and defines the Organization’s vision of Euro-Atlantic security for the next decade.
 It provides an analysis of the strategic environment and a framework for all Alliance capability development planning disciplines and intelligence, identifying the kinds of operations the Alliance must be able to perform and setting the context in which capability development takes place.

-By working together through NATO, Alliance members are better able to ensure the security of their citizens than would be possible by acting alone.
+By working together in NATO, Alliance members are better able to ensure the security of their citizens than would be possible by acting alone.
 Over the past six decades, they have cooperated closely together, have made firm commitments and taken a range of initiatives to strengthen capabilities in key areas.

 The NATO Defence Planning Process